bartq98/LaTeX/README.md

 2. Run `code .` to open it
 3. Press `ctrl+shift+p` or press `F1` and choose `Dev Containers: Open Workspace in Container`
 4. Now you can use separated Latex environment for your purposes.

+#### 1.2 Configuration

+Basic configuration like output directory (where your generated .pdf files will be saved) or lTex main language can be changed in `.env` file.
+All supported configuration variables with default values are stored within this file.

 ### 2. Additional Resources